while1618/LearnReact/pics/README.md

 # Pics

-Class based components with proprs and lists of data retrived from api
+Class based components with state and lists of data retrived from api